Reviews You Can Rely On

 Actual Speed Tests

-While the AmorphousDiskMark and CrystalMark tests gave us significant data to see how these drives would perform in optimal conditions, perhaps the more critical test was the 'actual speed test.'
+While the AmorphousDiskMark and CrystalMark tests gave us significant data to see how these drives would perform in optimal conditions, the more critical test was the 'actual speed test.'
 For this test, we built three different file sizes of 1 GB, 5 GB, and 10 GB.
 We then manually timed each drive to see how long it took to drag and transfer the file from our Mac desktop to the external hard drive.
 Afterward, we calculated the MB per second and averaged all the different file sizes.
-Most external drives shows a significant decrease in speed as file size increased.
-The only drives that stayed relatively consistent across files sizes were the LaCie Rugged Mini and the Western Digital Elements.
+Most external drives showed a significant decrease in speed as file size increased.
+The only drives that stayed relatively consistent across file sizes were the LaCie Rugged Mini and the Western Digital Elements.

 external hard drive - here we time how long it takes to transfer files of three different...